PageDragonDev/wellness/src/index.md

       #### Ironman Florida 11/4/2018

       "After training all summer for IronMan Florida, my body and immune system was somewhat compromised I decided to visit Dr, Sage Campione for an IV infusion of important vitamins to help bolster my recovering body.
-Under Dr Campione’s direction, I had 3 infusions with Giutathione added to help recovery on a cellular level.
+Under Centered on Wellness' care, I had 3 infusions with Giutathione added to help recovery on a cellular level.
 This procedure assisted me in completing my goal with the IronMan Florida competition.
-My recovery was quick and I have been able to start back training for my next season quickly, Thank you Dr. Sage Campione and staff for helping me compete on a level I could not achieve alone."
+My recovery was quick and I have been able to start back training for my next season quickly, Thank you Centered on Wellness and staff for helping me compete on a level I could not achieve alone."

 ---